 - Duplicate has interactions with the gain-to-hand abilities of cards like Rocks or Guardian, which can increase hand size.
 While this fits the definition of draw here, it’s completely impractical.

-- Fortress needs to be combined with some very specific sources of trashing in order to function as draw, which is convoluted enough that it’s almost never possible; the main exception being with Procession.
+- Fortress and Rats need to be combined with some very specific sources of trashing in order to function as draw, which is convoluted enough that it’s almost never possible; the main exception being with Procession and Fortress.

 - Guide will increase hand size when called if you’ve been hit by a discard attack or something similar.